stavsap/ComfyUI-Discord-Bot/Docs/Handlers.md

 Image is given as a url via --url flag.

 Requires: https://github.com/glowcone/comfyui-load-image-from-url custom node to be able to load images from urls.

+# Custom Handlers

+The bot supports in loading dynamically handlers from the `custom_handlers` folder. just put your handlers module in similar way to the built-in [handlers](../handlers/) module.

+If your module is a git repo, just git clone into the `custom_handlers` folder and reboot the bot.